🖋 editor - Open the default text editor 🖋

 You can specify a command line that runs the editor, but usually you leave it

-, or if that's empty, the environment variable EDITOR
+variable VISUAL, or if that's empty, the environment variable EDITOR, or if

 Example 1: Using a temporary file